Lodgimus/Lodgimus/README.md

 # Hi there 👋

-I am a Data Scientist, please see below a list of my skills and projects with these skills demonstrated underneath.
+I am a Data Scientist, please see below a list of my skills along with some projects that demonstrate them.

 ## Skills